Honda Collection Hall

 The Honda Collection Hall is a transport museum housing a collection of Honda consumer- and racing-oriented artifacts.
 It is on the grounds of the Twin Ring Motegi race track located at Motegi, Tochigi, Japan.
 It opened in 1998.
-It is operated by Honda subsidiary Mobilityland.
+It is operated by Honda's subsidiary, Honda Mobilityland.

 Collection

 All items in the collection are maintained in running order; the museum posts times when visitors can see the display models started.
 The museum contains approximately 350 automobiles, motorcycles and power products.
 This is a sampling of items that press reports found particularly noteworthy.